1) People can tell your business is filtering the reviews.

 - If the review is positive, thank them for their feedback

 - If the review is negative, try to move the conversation offline.
 Try to remedy the situation to win the customer back.
-If you have remedied the situation, try asking them to adjust their review.
+If you have fixed the problem, try asking them to adjust their review.
 If not, then at least the customer may come back.

 White hat review management visual guide